Dry Needling Doe Run, MO

 How Quickly Does Dry Needling Work?

-Some Doe Run, MO patients find immediate relief, while others will need two or three sessions.
+Some Doe Run, MO patients get immediate relief, while others will need two or three sessions.
 Rest assured, all of our patients eventually see improvements.

 Isn’t Dry Needling Just the Same as Acupuncture?

 Only in that they use similar needles.
-Acupuncture is a traditional Chinese medical technique, practiced for thousands of years, that seeks to balance a patient’s “life force.”
-Dry needling is based on Western medicine and has only recently become widely used by physical therapists and other medical professionals.
+Acupuncture is an ancient Chinese medical technique that aims to align a person’s “life force.”
+Dry needling has its roots in Western medicine and has only reached widespread appeal in the last several decades.

 Will My Insurance Cover Dry Needling?